bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Hence, the hippocampus contribution to procedural memory is thought to favor the building and storage of an effector-independent and allocentric (visual-spatial) representation [@albouy_maintaining_2015] and to tag memories temporarily for further reactivation during succeeding offline consolidation [@dudai_consolidation_2015].

 All the aforementioned structures thus undergo non-linear changes in functional activity level during learning [@dayan_neuroplasticity_2011;@diedrichsen_motor_2015], and notably after the memory trace has been consolidated [@lehericy_distinct_2005;@debas_brain_2010;@debas_off-line_2014;@fogel_reactivation_2017;@vahdat_network-wide_2017].
-However, while increasing activity can suggest an increased implication of specialized circuits, decreasing activity could either reflect optimization of these same circuits or decreased recruitment of non-specific support networks.
+However, while increasing activity can suggest a heightened implication of specialized circuits, decreasing activity could either reflect optimization and efficiency gains of these same circuits or lowered recruitment of non-specific support networks.
-Therefore, the observed large-scale activation changes described above do not provide evidence that these regions are directly involved in the acquisition of motor sequence specific representation [@berlot_search_2018].
+Therefore, the observed large-scale activation changes described above do not provide evidence that these regions show plasticity for motor sequence specific representation [@berlot_search_2018].

-To address this issue, investigators have recently been employing Multivariate Pattern Analysis (MVPA) to identify sequences specific learning representation changes using a set of techniques recently adapted to neuroimaging [@pereira_machine_2009]The latter evaluate how local patterns of activity are able to discriminate between stimuli or memories of the same type.
+To address this issue, investigators have recently been employing Multivariate Pattern Analysis (MVPA) to identify sequences specific learning representation changes using a set of techniques recently adapted to neuroimaging [@pereira_machine_2009].
+The latter evaluate how local patterns of activity are able to discriminate between stimuli or memories of the same type.
 In the MSL literature, few studies have used such MVPA approach to localize the representation of motor sequences with various design aimed at specific identification of whole sequence [@wiestler_skill_2013] or specific features [@wiestler_integration_2011;@kornysheva_human_2014;@yokoi_does_2017].
 For instance, in a recent study focusing on motor-related cerebral cortices [@wiestler_skill_2013], classifier performance was evaluated on trained and untrained sets of sequences.
 Results showed a potential increase of the representation strength with training in a network spanning bilaterally the primary motor, pre-motor, supplementary motor areas and parietal cortices.
 By analyzing the dynamics of classifier decoding performance the authors also uncovered that significant motor sequence representation precedes the peak of the BOLD response in different cortical areas during instruction and execution.
 Indeed, prior to motor sequence execution, preparation activates a network that overlaps with the one activated during movements per se [@lee_subregions_1999;@zang_functional_2003;@orban_richness_2015].
-In a second study @nambu_decoding_2015 specifically analyzed patterns of preparatory activity after instruction and prior to execution of extensively trained sequences to remove confounds from execution or sensory feedback.
+In a second study, Nambu et. al @nambu_decoding_2015 specifically analyzed patterns of preparatory activity, after instruction and prior to execution of extensively trained sequences, this in order to remove confounds from execution or sensory feedback.
 During this preparatory period, sequence representations were localized in contralateral dorsal premotor and supplementary motor cortices only, while during execution these were detected in a larger bilateral network comprising premotor, somatosensory and posterior parietal cortices as well as cerebellum, but surprisingly not in basal ganglia.

 Nevertheless, numerous neuronal level [@alexander_parallel_1986;@graybiel_building_1995;@miyachi_differential_2002] and neuroimaging studies [@hikosaka_central_2002;@albouy_both_2008;@orban_multifaceted_2010;@penhune_parallel_2012;@albouy_neural_2012] have corroborated the implication of the basal ganglia, in particular the putamen, as well as the hippocampus, in the acquisition and consolidation of sequential motor skills.
 However, the genuine acquisition of motor sequence-specific representation in such MSL-involved regions still needs to be assessed in humans.
-The goal of the present study is thus to identify newly acquired motor sequences representation across the whole brain and their reorganization after undergoing sleep-dependent consolidation.
+The goal of the present study is thus to identify newly acquired motor sequences representation distributed across cortical aand subcortical networks and their reorganization following sleep-dependent consolidation.
-Hence, and as assessed by multivariate difference in local subcortico-cortical activity, we hypothesized that strengthened motor-related cortical and striatal representations, in conjunction with weaker hippocampal-based representations, would reflect the reorganization of the memory trace during consolidation.
+Hence, and as assessed by multivariate statistics in local subcortico-cortical activity, we hypothesized that strengthened motor-related cortical and striatal representations, in conjunction with weaker hippocampal-based representations, would reflect the reorganization of the memory trace during consolidation.

 ##Method